 - Subverted in the first film; Batman and Vicki Vale are hanging off the ledge of a cathedral.
 The Joker lends a 'hand' to Vicki, only for it to drop off, nearly sending her to her death.

-- In "Film/The Terminator", Kyle Reese offers his hand to Sarah Connor, saying to her, "Come with me if you want to live."
-The T-101 in "Film/Terminator 2: Judgement Day" echoed the line to Sarah Connor.
+- In The Terminator, Kyle Reese offers his hand to Sarah Connor, saying to her, "Come with me if you want to live."
+The T-101 in Terminator 2: Judgement Day echoed the line to Sarah Connor.

 - Judge Dredd.
 Judge Hershey does this to save Dredd from falling to his death near the end of the movie.

 - In Alien vs. Predator, Alexa and another scientist jump across a chasm to escape a pursuing alien.
 He makes it, she lands on loose bricks and begins to fall.
 The editing suggests that she's past the point of no return, but sure enough, he grabs her wrist just in time and manages to pull her back up.